Loading...

 No loads (other fees apply).

-In April, data showed that U.S. economic activity continues to be resilient, the labor market has stabilized, and inflation remains elevated.
-Given a backdrop of above-target inflation and resilient economic activity, the Federal Reserve (Fed) held the federal funds rate at 3.75% for the month.
-U.S. Treasury yields continued to move higher, with the 2-year yield rising 0.08% to 3.88%, while the 10-year yield rose by 0.05% to 4.37%.
-Corporate bond yields compared to similar-maturity U.S. Treasuries rose 0.05% to 0.89% for the 1- to 30-year maturities.
+In May, data showed that the U.S. economy continued to expand, albeit at a more moderate pace, while the labor market remained broadly stable and inflation stayed elevated.
+U.S. Treasury yields were volatile throughout the month as the Iran war and its broader economic effects continued to drive investor sentiment.
+The 2-year yield rose 0.13% to 4.01%, while the 10-year yield rose by 0.07% to 4.44%. yields compared to similar-maturity U.S. Treasuries rose 0.05% to 0.89% for the 1- to 30-year maturities.
 As a result, the overall yield on 1- to 30-year corporate bonds rose 0.41% to 5.14%.

-Corporate yields over similar-maturity U.S. Treasuries have remained resilient as high overall yields continue to drive demand.
-Across the 1- to 30-year maturity spectrum, yields fell 0.11% to 0.78%.
-As a result, the overall yield on 1- to 30-year corporate bonds remained flat at 5.14%.
+Despite this, corporate yields over similar-maturity U.S. Treasuries have remained resilient as high overall yields continue to drive demand.
+Across the 1- to 30-year maturity spectrum, yields fell 0.06% to 0.72%.
+As a result, the overall yield on 1- to 30-year corporate bonds fell 0.01% to 5.13%.

-Companies issued $184 billion of new corporate bonds in April, bringing year-to-date issuance to $830 billion, up 29% year-over-year.
+Companies issued $161 billion of new corporate bonds in May, bringing year-to-date totals to $994 billion, up 23% year-over-year.

-During the month, the Fund continued to selectively participate in the new issue calendar, adding credits across the energy and transportation sectors, while also increasing exposure to securitized assets and high-yield bonds.
-At the same time, it reduced exposure to relatively expensive credits in various sectors, such as technology and capital goods.
+During the month, the Fund selectively purchased newly issued bonds from companies in the energy and technology sectors and increased its allocation to high-yield bonds.
+At the same time, it reduced holdings in corporate bonds that appeared relatively expensive, particularly in the consumer discretionary, real estate, and banking sectors.
 Duration remains modestly long relative to the benchmark.

-Corporate bonds posted a strong recovery in April, retracing much of the weakness they saw in March.
-Demand for investment-grade credit remains strong, supported by high all-in corporate yields.
-Additionally, we have seen a strong start to the first-quarter earnings season, which has increased investor confidence in the outlook for underlying fundamentals.
-Investors also continue to absorb elevated levels of new corporate bond issuance, including financing tied to the growing capital expenditure needs of large technology companies investing heavily in AI and cloud infrastructure.
+Corporate bonds posted a solid month of performance in May, as high all-in corporate yields bolstered demand for the asset class.
+This was supported by a very strong first-quarter earnings season, which has increased investor confidence in the outlook for underlying fundamentals.
+Investors continue to absorb elevated levels of new corporate bond issuance, including financing tied to the growing capital expenditure needs of large technology companies investing heavily in AI and cloud infrastructure.

 The minimum initial investment may be modified for certain financial intermediaries that submit trades on behalf of underlying investors.
 Payden Funds’ distributor may lower or waive the minimum initial investment for certain categories of investors at their discretion.